20LitersAdmin/liters_tracker/docs/chip_notes.md

   - live test the image processes: In the controller, call localize_image!(image_io), which calls resize_image.
 Then save the image to use the callbacks.
 * Story _form:
   - Handle eager-loading stories
-  - Handle rotating images (on new and edit)
+  - Handle rotating images (on edit, then on new)

 # NEXT MERGE:
 * Need to re-save every report for AddPlanIDToReports && AddYearAndMonthToReports